DuncanCragg/OnexOS/README-App.md

 power of Minecraft's blocks.
 Both 3D room walls and furniture and 2D messages and documents are built from these flat panels.

-### What's novel about it?

-This space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links".

-These links work somewhat like the Web's URLs in that they form a handle or hook onto everything that you see in the world.
-This allows you to point at, pick up, share and reuse anything and everything you see.

 ### How does the 2D stuff work in 3D?

 You can add text or images to any panel.
 Unlike in Minecraft, text on our panels uses